starknet-io/starknet.js/www/versioned_docs/version-6.23.1/API/modules.md

 `string`

-Hex string : 0x followed by 64 characters.
+Hex string: 0x followed by 64 characters.
 No upper case characters in the response.

 **`Example`**